 The 911 call portrays a life-threatening attack upon a young boy by a neighbor's pit bull.
-The Solesky family hopes the 911 call will inspire Maryland legislators to resolve that this never happens in the New Year.

 Towson, MD December 17, 2012 -- Anthony and Irene Solesky, the parents of a young pit bull mauling victim at the center of Tracey v.
 Solesky, an appellate court decision that declared pit bulls "inherently dangerous," release the 911 call of the attack upon their son.
 The life-threatening attack inflicted by a neighbor's pit bull occurred in a residential alley on April 28, 2007 at approximately 5:22 pm.
 The YouTube video portraying the 911 call is just over nine minutes long.